vibbits/gentle-hands-on-python/src/05_Collections.md

 ```
 :::

-You will see above that the slicing operation always stops just short of the _end_index_.
+Notice that the slicing operation always stops just short of the _end index_.
-What's before the beginning of the list?
-At index `-1`?

 ::: {.cell .code}
 ```python